uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 We are also going to use an external library called SimpleJSON to help us.

-To get started create a new Universal 3D Unity project.
-Add a folder in 'Assets' called 'Scripts'.
+Eventually we will include this in an AR app, so to get started Add a folder in 'Assets' called 'Scripts'.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyMTg0MjY2NywtMTQ4NTk0MjIxNF19
+eyJoaXN0b3J5IjpbNDQwOTAyNTI1LDE2MjE4NDI2NjcsLTE0OD
+U5NDIyMTRdfQ==
 -->